Tobi-De/dotfm/content/index.md

 ---
-lang: en
-title: This is a good title
+title: This is the home page
-adjective: perfect
+template: home.html
 ---

-This is sample text